PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Plans.md

 Moment 1: *Aeren's been kidnapped*
 - Aeren left a note on a table "*Unnamed Adventuring Party: Had an idea, went to the library, be back soon.
 Make yourselves at home*"
-- Aeren went to the "Books, book, and more books" library and checked out a book, then got kidnapped by th
+- Aeren pulled out an old nursery rhyme called [[When the Couatl Sing]] then went to the "Books, book, and more books" library and checked out a book, then got kidnapped by the Boromar Clan.

 Moment 3: *Are you the Knight of the North?*
 - A young boy seems mesmerized at the sight of Draven